For thousands of home cooks with turkey dilemmas, Butterball’s Turkey Talk-Line comes to the rescue during the holidays.

-Miller, who has a degree in home economics education from Northern Illinois University, has been picking up the phone almost from the start.
-The Butterball Turkey Talk-Line opened 29 years ago and employed six home economists who took 11,000 phone calls in the first year.
+The Butterball Turkey Talk-Line opened more than 30 years ago and employed six home economists who took 11,000 phone calls in the first year.
 Now, more than 50 Butterball experts respond to that many calls on Thanksgiving Day alone.

 According to Miller, the number one question after all these years is still about thawing.
-The easiest way to thaw a turkey is in the refrigerator, and the rule of thumb is one day in the fridge for every 4 pounds of turkey, Miller says.
+The easiest way to thaw a turkey is in the refrigerator, and the rule of thumb is one day in the fridge for every 4 pounds of turkey.

 “It’s better if you call us early than if you call us on Thanksgiving Day,” Miller says.
 “On Thanksgiving Day, you probably have a problem.”

 In addition to telling us how the Talk-Line works, Miller also gave us a little behind-the-scenes glimpse.
-Read her interview below to find out what really goes on (and why no question you have is a stupid question).
+Find out what really goes on (and why no question you have is a stupid question).

 SheKnows: What’s Thanksgiving Day like for the Turkey Talk-Line?